 - When squash has about 15 minutes left to cook: heat an oven safe panini pan (or other heavy pan) on high heat for 3 minutes

 - When pan is hot add olive oil, butter or ghee to pan and turn heat to med/high.

 - Place salmon skin side up on pan (flesh side down)

 - Cook for five minutes or until golden brown.

-- Serve and throughly enjoy!
+- Serve and thoroughly enjoy!

 Get 3 Meals Free from Sun Basket!
 Fresh organic ingredients and easy recipes delivered, with Paleo, Gluten-free and Vegetarian options.